SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 The classes :libswoc:`swoc::IPRange`, :libswoc:`swoc::IP4Range`, and :libswoc:`swoc::IP6Range` are
-used to hold ranges of IP addresses. :code:`IP4Range` and :code:`IP6Range` are family specific and hold (respectively) IPv4 and IPv6 addresses. :code:`IPAddr` acts as a union of these two types along with an IP family specifier that indicates the type of address contained.
+used to hold ranges of IP addresses. :code:`IP4Range` and :code:`IP6Range` are family specific and hold (respectively) IPv4 and IPv6 addresses. :code:`IPRange` acts as a union of these two types along with an IP family specifier that indicates the type of address contained.
 The type specific classes provide performance and storage benefits when the type of the address is known or forced, while :code:`IPRange` provides a generic type useful for interfaces.
 Note that an :code:`IPRange` holds a